 This structure is partially similar to the operative systems already implemented in most of the Decentralized Functional Centers of the Italian Civil Protection Department.
 The platform contains many specific applications, such as the results of hydraulic simulations, the optimisation techniques and the tools for weather stations management.

-Among these applications, the model MIKE URBAN is automatically executed in real-time to simulate the hydrological and hydraulic processes that characterise the system and to support the optimal management strategy on a case-by-case basis.
+Among these applications, the model MIKE URBAN (now MIKE+) is automatically executed in real-time to simulate the hydrological and hydraulic processes that characterise the system and to support the optimal management strategy on a case-by-case basis.

 How it works